Nonnegative Polynomials and Circuit Polynomials: Introduction

-As the second contribution of this paper, we clarify an important fact that every SONC polynomial can decompose into a sum of nonnegative circuit polynomials by just using the support of the original polynomial (Theorem \ref{sec3-thm2}).
+From the perspective of computation, computing SONC decompositions encounters the potential obstacle of enumerating exponentially many circuits since the number of lattice points contained in the Newton polytope grows exponentially with the number of variables and the polynomial degree.
+In order to develop efficient algorithms for certifying nonnegativity and polynomial optimization based on SONC decompositions, a core issue that must be addressed is: which circuits are really needed when constructing SONC decompositions for a given polynomial?
+As the second contribution of this paper, we clarify an important fact that every SONC polynomial can decompose into a sum of nonnegative circuit polynomials by merely using the support of the original polynomial.
 In other words, SONC decompositions can exactly preserve the sparsity of polynomials.
-It is dramatically different from the SOS decompositions of nonnegative polynomials, where extra monomials are needed in general.
-This key property of SONC decompositions explains the advantage of SONC decompositions for certifying nonnegativity of sparse polynomials compared to the classical SOS decompositions and is crucial to design efficient algorithms for sparse polynomial optimization based on SONC decompositions.
+Actually, more is true. we prove that every SONC polynomial admits a SONC decomposition without cancellation via a connection with sums of binomial squares (Theorem \ref{intro:thm3}).
+This is dramatically different from the SOS decompositions of nonnegative polynomials, for which extra support and cancellation are needed in general.